top of page

 The verb 'indoctrinate' has its etymological roots in Latin.
 It is derived from the Latin word 'indoctrinare,' which combines 'in,' meaning 'in' or 'into,' and 'doctrina,' meaning 'doctrine' or 'teaching.'
 In English, 'indoctrinate' means to teach or instruct someone in a particular set of beliefs or ideas, often with the goal of influencing their opinions or behavior.
 It implies a systematic process of imparting a specific ideology or doctrine, with the intention of molding an individual's thinking or worldview in a particular direction.
 'Indoctrinate' can be used to describe both formal educational practices and informal efforts to instill specific values or principles, highlighting the influence of instruction on shaping beliefs and attitudes.

-Quiz: Find the meaning of indoctrinate
+Quiz: Find the meaning of the verb indoctrinate:

 Try Again!